jkaye2012/jackal-lisp/docs/sahara/execution-context.md

 move data between the heap and the data stack, allowing compilers to define the lifetime of data as it moves through the execution of a program.

+## Return stack

+The return stack contains the addresses of functions as they're invoked within the VM.
+This allows execution to easily continue at the appropriate point upon completion of function execution.

 ## Heap

 The heap stores data that must persist beyond the scope of a single stack frame.
 Unlike most other virtual machines, a